cmoffroad/osm-guidelines/README.md

 Additionally, road conditions change every season in Thailand and it is impossible to maintain the current status of every unpaved road.

-If you want to use it, make sure it matches the examples below, and you update it regularly.
+If you still want to use it, please make sure it matches the examples below, and update it regularly.
 ![tracktype](https://wiki.openstreetmap.org/w/images/thumb/7/7f/Tracktype.jpg/800px-Tracktype.jpg)